-(5) All areas used for the preparation and serving of meals in child [day] care centers shall [be maintained in accordance with sanitary practices and procedures] meet the requirements as set forth in section 19-13-B42 of the Regulations of Connecticut State Agencies.
+(5) All areas used for the preparation and serving of meals in child [day] care centers shall [be maintained in accordance with sanitary practices and procedures] meet the requirements as set forth in [section 19-13-B42 of the Regulations of Connecticut State Agencies.] the Department of Public Health's Model Food Code, set forth in sections 19a-36h-1 to 19a-36h-7, inclusive, of the Regulations of Connecticut State Agencies.
 Child care centers that prepare food shall maintain at the child care center and make available to the Office upon request a copy of a current and full food service inspection report issued by the local director of health verifying compliance with this subsection.